koii-network/docs/run-a-node/k2-validators/validator-start.md

 koii airdrop 1
 ```

-Note that airdrops are only available on Devnet and Testnet.
+Note that airdrops are only available on Testnet.
 Both are limited to 1 KOII per request.

 To view your current balance: